buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 An Outcast is faithful to their Patron and cannot do otherwise.
 Fortunately, they are sterile with other races, otherwise they would have already dominated the world.

 An Outcast is more robust and more intelligent.
-Unfortunately, their frenetic life is marked by a short duration.
-Usually, a human Outcast does not exceed 50 years of life.
+Unfortunately, they live short, frenetic lives.
+Usually, a human Outcast does not exceed 50 years.

-An Outcast is marked, somewhere on their body is the symbol, a birthmark, of their Patron.
-Many Outcasts have 3 or more concentric golden circles on the left wrist that can indicate the Patron (or Patrons in very rare cases) of which they are *children*.
+An Outcast is marked by a symbol of their Patron somewhere on their body, often as a birthmark.
+Many Outcasts have 3 or more concentric golden circles on the left wrist that can indicate the Patron (or Patrons in very rare cases) of whom they are *children*.

 Outcast is an attribute that can be given to any race.
 The racial modifiers are replaced with those of the Outcast, and the life expectancy is halved.
 The original racial advantages remain valid, and the Special advantage of the Outcast is added.